 How has Ibandronic Acid Sandoz been studied?

-What are the benefit and risk of Ibandronic Acid Sandoz?
+What are the benefits and risks of Ibandronic Acid Sandoz?

-Because Ibandronic Acid Sandoz is a generic medicine and is bioequivalent to the reference medicine, its benefit and risk are taken as being the same as the reference medicine’s.
+Because Ibandronic Acid Sandoz is a generic medicine and is bioequivalent to the reference medicine, its benefits and risks are taken as being the same as the reference medicine’s.

 Why has Ibandronic Acid Sandoz been approved?

 The CHMP concluded that, in accordance with EU requirements, Ibandronic Acid Sandoz has been shown to have comparable quality and to be bioequivalent to Bondronat.
 Therefore, the CHMP’s view was that, as for Bondronat, the benefit outweighs the identified risk.
 The Committee recommended that Ibandronic Acid Sandoz be given marketing authorisation.